 Also, you cannot be convicted of loitering for prostitution if you can show you had another reason for being in the place.
 For example, if you are in a bar to drink beer with friends, you are not loitering.

-It is only a crime to loiter for the purpose of engaging in prostitution if you do so in a public place.
+It is also only a crime if you were a public place.

 A public place is defined as any area "open to the public."
 It can include an alley, plaza, park, driveway, or parking lot.
 Both moving and parked cars are considered public places.7

 Bars, restaurants, strip clubs, movie theaters, and other buildings open to the general public are also public places.
 The doorways and entrances to these buildings are public places.
 So are the grounds surrounding them.8